Jeimer Candelario Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The Pirates' 4.51 team ERA ranks 20th across all league pitching staffs.
+- The Pirates' 4.55 team ERA ranks 21st among all MLB pitching staffs.

-- The Pirates allow the seventh-fewest home runs in baseball (141 total, 1.1 per game).
+- Pirates pitchers combine to surrender 141 home runs (1.1 per game), the seventh-fewest in the league.

-- Selby gets the call to start for the Pirates, his first this season.
+- Falter gets the start for the Pirates, his 11th of the season.
+He is 1-7 with a 4.53 ERA and 46 strikeouts through 59 2/3 innings pitched.

+- The left-hander last appeared in relief on Monday, when he threw six innings against the St. Louis Cardinals, allowing one earned run while giving up three hits.

+- The 26-year-old has put together a 4.53 ERA and 6.9 strikeouts per nine innings in 12 games this season, while allowing a batting average of .293 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.